- How much more of a commitment is competitive than recreational soccer?

 - In what leagues do teams play?

 Teams play in Presidio league or San Diego Development Academy (SDDA).
 Seeding occurs early spring.
-Our DOC works with the coaches to seed the teams appropriately.
+Our DOC works with the coaches to seed the teams appropriately to support development for all teams and players.

 - Does each member of a team have an equal amount of playing time?